Skip to main content

 FunctionArgumentsDescription

-updateRows()(rows: { [index: number]: Row })Update one or more rows in a table based on their indices.
+updateRows()(rows: { [index: number]: Row}, { absoluteIndices?: Boolean })Update one or more rows in a table based on their indices.
 Each row can be specified as a partial update.
+By default, indices will be relative (based on the filered table data) but you can optionally specify absoluteIndices: true to update the absolute position of the rows (based on Table1.allEdits)

 insertRows()(startIndex: number, rows: Row[]),Insert one or more contiguous rows beginning with a start index.
 Each row can be specified as a partial update.